Incredible Edible Brandon

 Team Up to Clean Up

 A clean community is a healthy community.
 In celebration of Canada's 150 national campaign #mygivingmoment, the Brandon Environment Committee encourages all organizations, businesses, community groups and individuals to do their part in helping to keep our city clean and green.
-On May 13th we will be hosting a City Wide Team Up to Clean Up in partnership with Take Pride Winnipeg!
+If you would like to organize a clean-up here in the City please contact 204.729.2171 and we would be happy to supply you with bags and gloves.
+Thank you to everyone who partcipated in our big Team Up to Clean Up event in May.
+Councillor Parker received the Clean Up trophy for bringing the most participation from his ward.

 Let it BEE